MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_stream.md

 ### CanRead
-A check if stream is readable.
+A check if stream can be read from.

 **Returns**: True if readable else false.

 ### CanWrite
-A check if stream is writeable.
+A check if stream can be written to.

 **Returns**: True if writeable else false.